-As we noted above, there really isn't anything confirmed at this point which is affected by your choice of Team.
-The only notable impact Pokémon Go Teams have on the game involve the Gyms, where you fight on behalf of your team to take and hold the Gym with your own Pokémon, and other team members can join in the attack or defense.
+As we noted above, there really isn't anything major that's confirmed at this point which is affected by your choice of Team.
+The only notable impact Pokémon Go Teams have on the game involve the Gyms and Raids.
+In Gyms, you fight on behalf of your team to take and hold the Gym with your own Pokémon, and other team members can join in the attack or defense.
 (They also chat to you when you do CP Appraisals of your Pokemon, and while all three have their own phrases, each will grade them in the same way.)

 You'll have noticed that each Legendary Bird is tied to each of the Teams as a mascot - Zapdos for Instinct, Articuno for Mystic, and Moltres for Valor - but there's also a relatively obvious clue to Teams' significance in the Team leaders' names.
 Spark, Blanche, and Candela speak rather blatantly to the Electric, Ice, and Fire types respectively.
 Given that Articuno and Blanche relate to Ice - rather than Water, which might have indicated more of a generic reference to starter types - it's not beyond reason to suggest there's something more going on here than just a bit of symbolism.